Global regulators to intensify efforts to revive securitisation

 The International Organization of Securities Commissions (IOSCO), which groups global market regulators, and its banking counterpart, the Basel Committee, will consider possible remedies.

-The sector was tarnished when securitised products based on sub-prime U.S. home loans became untradeable in 2007, sowing the seeds of a global markets meltdown and banking failures.
+The sector was tarnished when securitised products based on subprime U.S. home loans became untradable in 2007, sowing the seeds of a global markets meltdown and banking failures.

 The European Union's executive European Commission is also keen to bring securitisation out of the cold and will publish its plans next week on ways to boost long-term financing.